elsehow/taaraxtak/src/w3techs/README.md

 The code for adding in monthly data is in `historical-data.ipynb`.
 We may backfill monthly data in the future as it becomes available.

+*NOTE* - when backfilling data, beware of existing datapoints that have exactly the same time.
+It *could* be prudent not to write the tiemstamp as midnight exactly---or, to drop those data (carefully!) if overwriting them.